bhisaac/5eFP/5eFP-SRD.md

 Choose and place each score as desired.
 Two ability scores represent advanced ability and talent (+2), another two represent aptitude (+1), another ability score represents average ability (+0), and the last ability score is challenged by adversity and unfavorable circumstances (-1).

 ### Round Down
 Certain features and effects in the game allow you to divide a number by half or more.
-Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater (minimum 1).
+Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater ~~(minimum 1)~~.

+> (Minimum 1?
+In 5eFP, some creatures have resistances that reduce incoming damage by half.
+If the damage cannot be lowered below 1, then the resistance doesn't have an effect at level 1, which negates the feature.
+Game features need to be relevant starting at level 1.)

 # Species